Romina Laurito: Career

-Luarito was an individual gymnast until 2007.
+Laurito was a member of the Italian national team from 2001 to 2012.
+She was an individual gymnast until 2007.
 She was part of the 2010 and 2011 Italian Group that competed at the World Championships that won the Group All-around gold medal.
 Her teammates also won a pair of bronze medals at the 2012 World Cup Final in 5 Balls and 3 Ribbons + 2 Hoops.
 She has won a bronze medal at the 2012 Summer Olympics in the group all-around event together with other Group Members (Elisa Blanchi, Marta Pagnini, Elisa Santoni, Anzhelika Savrayuk, Andreea Stefanescu).